-AIM funds research to find better treatments and cures for any and all youth mental health challenges including ADHD, anxiety, depression, mood disorders, schizophrenia and other psychotic disorders, personality disorders, autism spectrum developmental disorders, asperger’s syndrome and neurodevelopment disorders, tourette syndrome, OCD and related disorders, conduct disorders, addictive disorders, trauma and stressor related disorders, etc.
+AIM funds research to find better treatments and cures for any and all youth mental health challenges including ADHD, anxiety, depression, mood disorders, schizophrenia and other psychotic diagnoses, personality disorders, the autism spectrum, asperger’s syndrome and neurodevelopment barriers, tourette syndrome, OCD and related challenges, conduct disorders, trauma and stressor related symptoms, etc.

-AIM also funds research for the bi-products of some of these brain disorders including eating disorders, addiction, substance abuse, and suicide.
+AIM also funds research for the bi-products of some of these brain differences including eating disorders, addiction, substance abuse, and suicide.

-- AIM is creating a movement not only to fund research but also to raise awareness of all mental health disorders that need brain research.
+- AIM is creating a movement not only to fund research, but to raise awareness for all mental health challenges that need more study.

 Symptoms and behaviors associated with mental and developmental disorders are most often manifested in childhood through young adulthood, so AIM considers “youth” to be up to 26 years old.
 Current research suggests that the brain has its most plasticity until a person’s mid-20s, underlining the need for early intervention.

 AIM is not an acronym but a positive, forward-thinking word that is easy to remember!

 AIM is building a vital movement not only to raise money for clinical research that can help kids now, but also to encourage talk about kids’ mental health.
 AIM has created a community model – a sort-of “AIM in a box” which can be followed by communities, large or small.
 The model is one annual fundraising event to raise money for research and one walk/rally or sporting event to raise awareness among kids and their families and friends.

 AIM was founded on the Monterey Peninsula, California in 2014.